 However, despite best efforts to identify and assess risk, organization size and complexity and the constantly changing risk environment can hamper executives’ ability to make informed, effective decisions.
 Executives with limited resources face the difficult trade-off of meeting rapidly growing expectations with the necessary and detailed evaluations of critical risk areas.

 IRM can remedy this growing challenge.

 Many organizations are good at domain-specific risk management but struggle to synchronize the three key pillars of a successful security and risk management program: a strong framework, metrics, and systems.
 This is where Integrated Risk Management can help.

-John Wheeler, a research director at Garter, has said that “IRM is a set of practices and processes - supported by a risk-aware culture and enabling technologies - that improve decision making and performance through an integrated view of how well an organization manages its unique set of risks.”
+John Wheeler, a research director at Gartner, has said that “IRM is a set of practices and processes - supported by a risk-aware culture and enabling technologies - that improve decision making and performance through an integrated view of how well an organization manages its unique set of risks.”

 Although the three key risk management domains – enterprise risk management, operational risk management, and IT/cybersecurity risk management – are typically organized in silos and operate separately, these three domains must collaborate effectively and share common processes and data if organizations wish to link their strategic view of risk to the tactical methods required to effectively mitigate applicable risks.

 If we think about Integrated Risk Management as if it were a road trip, a GPS would map the route and show progress, and a vehicle would enable you to reach your destination.
 Similarly, a framework maps an organization’s risk, metrics measure progress, and systems drive an organization to meet their goals.

 Successful organizations are ones that are able to design a framework that seamlessly connects risks at a strategic, operational and IT level.